-The residentially offered Ph.D. in Family Therapy program can be completed in 5 years with the maximum timeframe of 7 years.
-If a student has not graduated once she/he has reached the 5-year mark, the student must apply for an extension and receive approval from the program director.
+The residentially offered Ph.D. in Family Therapy program should be completed in 5 years with the maximum timeframe of 7 years.
+If a student has not graduated once she/he has reached the 5-year mark, the student must apply for a one-year extension and receive approval from the Program Director.
 Approval from the Program Director must be obtained for each subsequent extension until the 7-year mark has been reached.
-Once students have passed the 7-year mark, she/he must confer with the Program Director regarding possible dismissal from the program.
-Full-time enrollment is considered to be at least six credit hours per term, fall, winter, and summer.
+Once students have passed the 7-year mark, students will be dismissed from the program.
+Full-time enrollment is considered to be at least nine credit hours per term, fall, winter, and summer.
+Please note that for purposes of financial aid, 6 credits are considered fulltime.
 Once students begin their dissertation, they are considered full-time when registered for at least three credit hours per term.
 After taking 9 credit hours of dissertation, students may enroll in one dissertation credit hour per term and still be considered full time in the program.
 Students must continually be enrolled to remain active in the program.
 If a student cannot take classes due to unforeseen circumstances, s/he must to apply for a Leave of Absence three weeks prior the beginning of a term.
 Approval by the Program Director is required.
 Students can request a leave of absence for no more than three terms.
 Obtaining a Leave of Absence does not extend the time a student has to complete the program.
 A student who has not registered for one entire academic year is considered inactive and must confer with the Program Director to request readmission to the program.
 If approved for readmission, the student must be continually registered to remain in good standing in the program.
 Three terms of a Leave of Absence is the maximum for a student to remain active in the program.